Inflammation

 Learning Objectives:

-- Describe the level of evidence in existing data on the association of systemic medications and endodontic conditions and their treatment outcomes.
+• Describe the level of evidence in existing data on the association of systemic medications and endodontic conditions and their treatment outcomes.

-- Describe systemic medications with potential effects on endodontic case presentation.
+• Describe systemic medications with potential effects on endodontic case presentation.

-- Describe systemic medications that may influence the outcomes of endodontic treatment.
+• Describe systemic medications that may influence the outcomes of endodontic treatment.

 Ashraf F. Fouad, D.D.S., M.S.

-Dr. Fouad obtained his DDS, Certificate of Endodontics and MS at the University of Iowa.
+Dr. Fouad obtained his DDS, Certificate of Endodontics, and MS at the University of Iowa.

-He served on the faculty and in various administrative roles at University of Connecticut Health Center, the University of Maryland, and the University of North Carolina at Chapel Hill.
-He is currently Professor and Chair, Department of Endodontics, and Director, Advanced Endodontics Program, at the University of Alabama at Birmingham.
+He served on the faculty and in various administrative roles at the University of Connecticut, the University of Maryland, and the University of North Carolina at Chapel Hill.
+He is currently Professor and Chair, Department of Endodontics, Director, Advanced Endodontics Program, and Interim Director, Health Information and Business Systems (HIBS) at the University of Alabama at Birmingham.

-Dr. Fouad has published over 100 peer-reviewed manuscripts, 24 textbook chapters, and 140 abstracts.
-He edited and co-authored the textbooks: Endodontic Microbiology, as well as the fifth and sixth editions of Endodontics: Principles and Practice.
-He is a Diplomate and Past President of the American Board of Endodontics, and an Associate Editor of the Journal of Endodontics and Dental Traumatology.
-He received the Distinguished Scientist Award from the Pulp Biology and Regeneration Group of the International Association of Dental Research.
+Dr. Fouad has published over 120 peer-reviewed manuscripts, 62 editorials and invited manuscripts, 25 textbook chapters, and over 150 abstracts.
+He edited and co-authored several editions of the textbooks: Endodontic Microbiology and Endodontics: Principles and Practice.
+He served as Associate Editor of the Journal of Endodontics for 15 years and is currently Associate Editor of Dental Traumatology and the Endodontics Section of Frontiers of Dental Medicine.
+He is a Diplomate and Past President of the American Board of Endodontics.
+He received the Distinguished Scientist Award from the Pulp Biology and Regeneration Group of the IADR in 2017, the AAE President's Award in 2022, and the International Grossman's Award in 2023.

-Includes Credits
+• Includes Credits

 CE Hours: 1.5